Unhappily Ever After (film): Production

 Principal photography began on July 18, 2019 and ended on August 15 of the same year in Puerto Peñasco, Mexico.

 Reception

 Javier Quintanar Polanco from Crónica negatively criticized the film, pointing out the bumpy and contradictory script that reaches the ridiculous, the obfuscating editing and the little chemistry between its two main characters.
 On the other hand, Diana Conrado from the portal Por amor al cine favorably reviewed the film, highlighting the performances of the cast, especially the performances of the leading duo (Adrián Uribe & Consuelo Duval) calling them credible.

+Television series

+Hotel todo incluido, a television series based on the film, premiered on Vix on 28 August 2026.
+Of the film's cast, only Consuelo Duval returned for the series.
+Adrián Uribe and Isabella Vázquez were replaced in the series by Ricardo Fastlicht and Ximena Lecuona respectively.